 STREAM ECOSUMMARY

-Beaver Creek downstream of Arvah Hopkins Power Plant, Leon County
+Beaver Creek downstream of Arvah B. Hopkins Power Plant, Leon County

 October 21, 2013, May 28, 2014, and July 3, 2014

-Physical, chemical, and biological sampling was conducted at Beaver Creek in Leon County through a collaborative effort by personnel from the Division of Environmental Assessment and Restoration (DEAR) including staff from the Central Laboratory in Tallahassee on October 21, 2013 and staff from the Aquatic Ecology and Quality Assurance Section on May 28, 2014 and July 3, 2014.
+Physical, chemical, and biological sampling was conducted at Beaver Creek, the receiving waters for Arvah B. Hopkins Power Plant, in Leon County through a collaborative effort by personnel from the Division of Environmental Assessment and Restoration (DEAR) including staff from the Central Laboratory in Tallahassee on October 21, 2013 and staff from the Aquatic Ecology and Quality Assurance Section on May 28, 2014 and July 3, 2014.
 The assessments addressed in this report were conducted to provide information for review of NPDES permit renewal applications associated with the Arvah B. Hopkins Generating Station, and to obtain biological and water quality information to assess if the stream is in compliance with numeric nutrient criteria (NNC) in Rule 62-302.531, F.A.C.
 Available water quality results indicate elevated total phosphorous levels in the stream may exceed nutrient thresholds for the region, however the overall floral and faunal community data indicates that the stream meets expectations for a healthy, well-balanced stream.

 Background